MegsBl/customer-churn-analysis/README.md

 ![Screenshot of the app](visuals/6.png)

-> **Insight:** Even though Spain and France have similar churn rates, France lost more revenue—possibly due to higher-income churners.
+> **Insight:** Even though Spain and France have similar churn rates, France lost more revenue.
+Possibly due to higher-income churners.

 2. **Revenue Lost by Age Group**